aykutterzi/Ecommerce-Platform/README.md

 # Ecommerce-Platform
-Fullstack Ecommerce Platform built with MERN
+This is a plan for Fullstack Ecommerce Platform built with MERN